hanht0913/learngit/readme.txt

-Git is a version console system.
+Git is a distributed version console system.
-Git is a free software.
+Git is free software.